 Section 1: Safety Assessment

 The list of factors under Part A are behaviors or conditions that may be associated with a child being in immediate danger of serious harm.
-Identify the presence or absence of each factor by circling either "yes" or safety factor.
-If no safety factors are present, skip Part B and go to Section 3: Safety Decision.
+Identify the presence or absence of each factor by circling either "yes" or "no."

-"no."